Sis Boom Bah

 It has been said, with some justification, that I never have a good word to say about downtown.
 This is partly a matter of principle—I've always thought cheer leading was best confined to the football field—and partly a matter of circumstance.
 For every bit of good news—the Old Capitol Mall, the new Roberts Brothers store, the farmers' market—there seem to be a half-dozen bad, ranging from demolitions and closings to ill-advised remodelings.
 I am happy to report, therefore, that this week there is an exception to that gloomy norm.

-A week ago, Carolyn Oxtoby's newly-renovated Maldaner and Pasfield buildings were opened to public view for the first time (see "News of the Week").
+A week ago, Carolyn Oxtoby's newly-renovated Maldaner and Pasfield buildings were opened to public view for the first time.
 The event got a good deal of press attention—mostly, one assumes, because of its novelty.
 Novel it certainly is, if only for its intelligence, but the project is significant beyond its novelty.

 For example: The 200 block of South Sixth is among the handsomest business blocks left in the city.
 It is admired by critics more astute than myself not because it is old (though most of the structures date from the last quarter of the 19th century) but because it is beautiful.
 In addition to its intrinsic architectural merit, the block is the gateway to the Old Capitol.
 Tourists who park their cars in the Lincoln home area—first stop on most tours—usually walk downtown from there to the Old Capitol and the restored Lincoln-Herndon law offices.
 Their route takes them up Sixth Street.

 That the block has so far survived the depredations of wreckers and remodelers alike is a small miracle; only the calculated banality of the new Herndon's front spoils the integrity of the upper-floor facade.
 Oxtoby's project will help anchor this block against similar mishandling in the future.
 It will do so by helping guarantee the economic future of two of its buildings while preserving their 19th-century fronts.